H190K/email-sending-worker/README.md

 1. Check if your domain is in `ALLOWED_DOMAINS` array
 2. Verify you're using the correct protocol (http/https)
 3. Check browser console for Origin/Referer headers
+4. Make sure you're not using explicit ports in the array (they're automatic now!)

 ### Turnstile Verification Failed